BulgariaWebSummit/bulgariawebsummit.github.io/Sponsorships.md

  -  New business: Use the conference to attract new projects.
  -  Get recognition and good vibes from the designer and developer community for making the conference possible.

  ### Audience Profile (by occupation), 2017 data
  - 60% Programmers (web)
  - 30% Designers and UX/UI gurus
  - 5% #IoT and Hardware addicts
  - 5% Managers

  ### Audience Profile (by area), 2017 data

- 450 geeks from 21 countries and 4 continents:
+ 450 geeks from 21 countries and 4 continents

  - 40% Bulgaria
  - 30% The Balkans
  - 25% Europe